 The American Geographical Society (AGS) is no longer accepting applications from teachers who teach Advanced Placement (AP) Human Geography to become a 2017 AGS Geography Teacher Fellow.

 Boundless, a leading provider of open source geospatial software and services, will be sponsoring the program for the second year in a row.
-This sponsorship will give 50 AP Human Geography teachers from across the United States the opportunity to become a Teacher Fellow and attend Geography 2050: The Future of Mobility.
-We will also randomly select five AGS Teacher Fellows who attended last year’s conference to serve as mentors at the upcoming Fall Symposium.
+This sponsorship gave 50 AP Human Geography teachers from across the United States the opportunity to become a Teacher Fellow and attend Geography 2050: The Future of Mobility.
+We also randomly selected five AGS Teacher Fellows who attended last year’s conference to serve as mentors at the Fall Symposium.

-This year, Geography 2050 will focus on The Future of Mobility and will be held on November 16 and 17, 2017 at Columbia University in New York City.
-The AGS Symposium, which will be held November 17 and 18, 2016 at Columbia University in New York City, brings together recognized leaders in business, government, science, and education that might not otherwise have the opportunity to interact, and provide opportunities for discussion, debate, and collaboration to further the understanding of how geography is going to shape the future of our world.
-Selected Teacher Fellows will gain practical and relevant information about the latest advancements in the geographical sciences.
+This coming year, Geography 2050 will be focused on Powering our Future Planet and will be held on November 15 and 16, 2018 at Columbia University in New York City.
+The AGS Symposium brings together recognized leaders in business, government, science, and education that might not otherwise have the opportunity to interact, and provide opportunities for discussion, debate, and collaboration to further the understanding of how geography is going to shape the future of our world.
+Selected Teacher Fellows gained practical and relevant information about the latest advancements in the geographical sciences.

 - complimentary registration for Geography 2050